vicentevaldeb/Project1/README.md

 The following beats are installed:

-Filebeat - collects data about the file system
+Filebeat - collects data about the file system.

-Metricbeat - collects machine metrics, such as uptime
+Metricbeat - collects machine metrics.

 USING THE PLAYBOOK